ferstl/jitwatch-jarscan-maven-plugin/README.md

 *- A Maven plugin for the JitWatch JarScan Utility*

 The jitwatch-jarscan-maven-plugin integrates [jitwatch](https://github.com/AdoptOpenJDK/jitwatch)'s `JarScan` utility with Apache Maven.
-It allows you to scan your projects' artifacts and their dependencies to be scanned for large methods during a maven build.
+It allows you to scan your projects' artifacts and their dependencies for large methods during a maven build.

 ### How to use it

-#### Integrate it into your Maven build
+#### Option 1: Integrate it into your Maven build
 The plugin runs during the *verify* phase by default in order to be able to scan the artifact which was built in the preceding *package* phase.

     <plugin>